The Warframes the Tenno use, from Ash to Mirage.

 - His Cataclysm, when modded for max range, is a good way to break containers.
 Because of this, you'll often find people recommend using him for Sabotage missions or any mission that involves searching for hidden objects in the environment.
 Popping his Cataclysm with Loot Radar mods makes it incredibly easy to pick out the important stuff from everything else and cuts down on searching every nook and cranny.
 Just be sure you have enough energy to spam his Cataclysm and that you're careful with it in Corpus Ships...

 - Power Floats: Limbo hovers for a moment while casting Cataclysm.
 His hat will also float when he's casting certain skills.

 - Power of the Void: His abilities use void energy to manipulate and damage foes whenever they enter the Rift.

-- Regenerating Mana: Tenno in the Rift regenerate energy at a fairly rapid pace, although at a lower rate than a Trinity or Harrow can restore it.
+- Regenerating Mana: A Tenno in the Rift regenerates energy at a fairly rapid pace, although at a lower rate than a Trinity or Harrow can restore it.
 Limbo's passive ability also allows him to accelerate his regeneration whenever an enemy dies within the Rift.